No bomb found after man makes threat outside FBI headquarters in Seattle

 “We feel that we are in a really good position,” Camp said.
 “If we do get any indication of a specific threat, we will be in touch with our local law enforcement partners and take every precaution necessary to make sure the citizens of Seattle and Washington state are safe.”

-As part of a general precaution to potential threats at state capital buildings across the nation, the FBI has stood up command posts in all 56 of its field offices nationwide have stood, an agency spokesman said Friday.
+As part of a general precaution to potential threats at state capitol buildings across the nation, the FBI has stood up command posts in all 56 of its field offices nationwide, an agency spokesperson said Friday.